apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_rs_playground/minifi_rs_playground.md

 ### Description

-This processor switches German characters with their ascii counterparts. (to test stream API)
+RUST TEST PROCESSOR: This processor switches German characters with their ascii counterparts. (to test stream API)

 ### Properties